Escape the icy roads, dark evenings and biting winds

 Have you ever watched flocks of birds pass overhead on an autumn evening, flying south for the winter, and wished that you could join them on their journey to a sunnier, lighter destination?
 Well, now you can!
 Winter sun holidays are a fantastic opportunity to visit warmer locations when the weather here is cold and wet.
 Whilst we endure the misery of icy roads, dark evenings and biting winds, many countries across the globe are basking in the sunshine, with temperatures ranging from pleasantly warm to scorching.
 A great way of cheering up a bleak January or bringing a taste of the summer to an early spring or late autumn break, many people also choose to travel overseas for Christmas or to see in the New Year.
 If you’d rather be lounging in a hammock, staring out across white sand and an azure ocean, than dealing with the winter cold, take a look at our varied collection of winter sun options.

-Fly, sail or drive – lots of choice for your winter sun!
+Fly or sail – lots of choice for your winter sun!

 The classic way to enjoy winter sun is by flying to your chosen destination, staying in a hotel, apartment or villa for the duration of your stay.
 But that’s not the only option available when you decide to take a sunny break.
 Cruises are an enormously popular option, which can be cheaper than you think!
 A seven-day cruise to the Middle East (taking in Dubai, Abu Dhabi and Sir Bani Yas Island) for example, can work out at only a few hundred pounds per person!
 A Caribbean cruise can also be obtained cheaply during the winter months.
 Cruises are particularly popular because you enjoy all the comforts of a luxury hotel whilst aboard, as well as the chance to take in some of the local cultures at the stop-offs along the way.
 Featuring exceptional dining, as well as entertainment which ranges from cabaret through to sports, classes, theatre performances and spa facilities, a cruise is a fantastic experience.
 As well as welcoming couples and groups, many cruise ships now have child-friendly facilities and activities, making them a dream option for hassle-free family winter breaks.